-Noosa Council's Community Grants are intended to help organisations and individuals to meet community and environmental needs, build community skills and resilience and develop and maintain community infrastructure.
+Noosa Council's Community and Environment Grants are intended to help organisations and individuals to meet community and environmental needs, build community skills and resilience and develop and maintain community infrastructure.

-Noosa Council has three grant programs; for the Community, the Environment and for Economic Development each with their own Grant policies.
-The Economic Develpment grants are detailed here and the Environment and Climate Change grant details can be found here.
+Noosa Council has grant programs for the Community, the Environment and for Economic Development each with their own Grant policies.
+The Economic Development grants are detailed here and the Environment and Climate Change grant details can be found here.

-The Community Grants Policy [237KB], updated in February 2019 aligns with the Noosa Social Strategy.
+The Community Grants Policy [237KB], aligns with the Noosa Social Strategy.
 This policy covers several grants; the Community Project Grant, the Regional Arts Development Fund, Festive Season Event Grant, Three Year Signature Community Event Grant, Three Year Community Alliance Agreement, Three Year Maintenance Agreements, Water Rebates and Building Insurance Cover, all of which are listed below.

 Guidelines and forms:

-- START YOUR APPLICATION HERE, (Noosa Council uses the SmartyGrants grants management system)
+- START YOUR APPLICATION HERE, (Link to Noosa Council's SmartyGrants grants management system)

 These grants fund signature events and festive season events for three consecutive years.
 To be eligible to apply, a not-for-profit incorporated community organisation must have an established track record of hosting a signature or festive season event that provides significant benefit to the Noosa community, can demonstrate value for money, and the event must closely align with relevant Council strategic goals and identified key initiatives.